Optimal convergence rates in trace distance and relative entropy for the quantum central limit theorem: Introduction

+Quantum analogues of the classical CLT have been developed in a wide variety of settings over the past decades.
+The earliest results are due to Cushen and Hudson~\cite{CH} and Hepp and Lieb~\cite{hepp1973phase,hepp1973superradiant}, with a later algebraic variant by Giri and von Waldenfels~\cite{giri1978algebraic}.
+Since then, several quantum CLTs have appeared in diverse contexts such as quantum statistical mechanics~\cite{goderis1989central,matsui2002bosonic,cramer2010quantum,jakvsic2009central,arous2013central}, quantum field theory~\cite{derezinski1985boson,streater1987entropy,michoel2004central}, von Neumann algebras~\cite{goderis1989non,jakvsic2010quantum}, free probability theory~\cite{voiculescu1992free}, non-commutative stochastic processes~\cite{accardi1994quantum}, and quantum information theory~\cite{hayashi2006quantum,hayashi2009quantum,campbell2013continuous}.
+These results differ in several structural aspects, including the notion of independence they rely on, the topology or mode of convergence in which the limit is formulated, and types of limiting objects.
+They are also tailored to fundamentally different applications.
+For more details on these formulations of quantum CLT we refer to \cite{jakvsic2010quantum,lenczewski1995quantum} and references therein.

+In this work, we focus on the framework of Cushen and Hudson~\cite{CH}, where the central limit behavior for quantum bosonic systems is established.
+Their formulation is physically relevant particularly in quantum optics where beam splitter networks implement the averaging process, and the limiting Gaussian state is fully characterized by its covariance matrix.
+Moreover, in the Cushen--Hudson framework one can meaningfully ask for quantitative rates in operationally relevant metrics such as trace distance and relative entropy, which are the focus of this work.

-In view of the wide range of applications of the CLT, several quantum (or non-commutative) analogues of the CLT have been proposed (see, e.g., \cite{CH, hepp1973phase, hepp1973superradiant, giri1978algebraic, goderis1989central, matsui2002bosonic, cramer2010quantum, jakvsic2009central, arous2013central, streater1987entropy, michoel2004central, goderis1989non, jakvsic2010quantum, voiculescu1992free, hayashi2006quantum, hayashi2009quantum, campbell2013continuous, dimic2018central, lenczewski1995quantum, CRLimitTheorem}).
-In particular, Cushen and Hudson~\cite{CH} introduced the first quantum CLT in the context of continuous-variable bosonic quantum systems.
-They demonstrated that if $\rho$ is a centered $m$-mode quantum state (i.e., its first-order moments vanish) with a finite covariance matrix, then the sequence of its $n$-fold symmetric convolutions $\rho^{\boxplus n}$ converges to a centered Gaussian state $\rho_G$ that has the same covariance matrix as $\rho$; this limiting state is referred to as the Gaussification of $\rho$.
-The definition of $\rho^{\boxplus n}$ will be provided in Section~\ref{secND}, but for now, we note that physically, the state $\rho^{\boxplus n}$ arises from the action of a sequence of beam splitters on $n$ identical copies of $\rho$, followed by tracing out all but the first $m$ output modes.
+Cushen and Hudson demonstrated that if $\rho$ is a centered $m$-mode quantum state (i.e., its first-order moments vanish) with a finite covariance matrix, then the sequence of its $n$-fold symmetric convolutions $\rho^{\boxplus n}$ converges to a centered Gaussian state $\rho_G$ that has the same covariance matrix as $\rho$, which is referred to as the Gaussification of $\rho$.
+The definition of $\rho^{\boxplus n}$ will be presented in Section~\ref{secND}, but for now, we note that physically, the state $\rho^{\boxplus n}$ arises from the action of a sequence of beam splitters on $n$ identical copies of $\rho$, followed by tracing out all but the first $m$ output modes.